-Peripheral A type of white blood cell that participates in immune responses by destroying harmful substances or cells. lymphoma (PTCL) is defined as a diverse group of Lymphomas that are fast growing and generally need to be treated immediately.
-Also called intermediate-grade or high-grade lymphomas. that develop from mature-stage white blood cells called T-cells and natural killer (NK) cells.
+Peripheral T-cell lymphoma (PTCL) is defined as a diverse group of aggressive lymphomas that develop from mature-stage white blood cells called T-cells and natural killer (NK) cells.

 PTCL is classified as a subtype of non-Hodgkin’s lymphoma (NHL).
 NHL affects two particular types of white blood cells: B-cells and T-cells.
 PTCL specifically affects T-cells, and results when T-cells develop and grow abnormally.

 Experts have found that the overall incidence and frequency of these subtypes varies geographically.
 PTCL, in general, is more common in Asia and the Caribbean.
 The most common subtype is called PTCL-not-otherwise specified (PTCL-NOS) and is most frequently diagnosed in individuals living in North America and Europe.
 Anaplastic large cell lymphoma (ALCL) is common in North America and Europe, whereas angioimmunoblastic T-cell lymphoma (AITL), the second most common subtype, is found more often in Europe.
-The types known as NK-/ T-cell lymphoma (NKTCL) and adult T-cell Disease generally characterized by the overproduction of abnormal or immature white blood cells that circulate or are present in the blood.
-(ATLL) are most common in Asia.
+The types known as NK-/ T-cell lymphoma (NKTCL) and adult T-cell leukemia (ATLL) are most common in Asia.

 Most PTCL subtypes are aggressive (fast-growing) lymphomas, including PTCL-NOS, AITL, ALCL, enteropathy-type T-cell lymphoma, and extranodal natural killer (NK) cell/T-cell lymphoma.